pajlads/forsen.nvim/README.md

   - enabled automatically in `.forsen` files
 - Encode lines of text using `ForsEncode` command

+## Example usages:
+- `nvim foo.forsen` to edit a `forsen` file, encoding will be automatically enabled
+- `ForsEnable` when you type text in string literal to obfuscate them
+- highlight lines and use `ForsEncode` to obfuscate them

 ## Notes:
 - only characters in ASCII range 32-126 and <Tab> are encoded.
 Notably, `<Space>`, `<CR>` aren't encoded.
 This is to allow you to nicely format your ForsenCode by adding space between codeword or splitting into lines